 Rick LeFaivre, PhD, has 40+ years of accomplishment as a computer scientist, professor, R&D executive, venture investor, and board member working at leading universities, high-technology companies, and venture-capital firms.
-He now resides in Sun Valley, Idaho, and focuses primarily on board work, currently serving on the boards of the Pacific Northwest National Laboratory Energy and Environment Directorate, the Sun Valley Economic Development organization, and the Ketchum Innovation Center.
-In 2014, he launched the Sun Valley Band of Angels and Mentors, where he is "leader of the band."
+He now resides in Sun Valley, Idaho, and focuses primarily on board work, currently serving on the boards of Pattern Computer Inc., the Pacific Northwest National Laboratory Energy and Environment Directorate, the Sun Valley Economic Development organization, and the Ketchum Innovation Center, where he is board chair.

 Before moving from Seattle to Sun Valley, Rick was a partner at OVP Venture Partners, where he started the firm's clean-energy practice.
 He also served on the University of Washington College of Engineering and Information school visiting committees, the Pacific Northwest Energy Angels advisory board, the Washington State Energy Strategy Advisory Committee, the Washington State Economic Development Commission (appointed by the governor of Washington), and the boards of directors of WatchGuard Inc. (until the company was taken private in 2006) and the Carbon Design Group, which was sold to Facebook in 2014.

 Previously, Rick served as VP of the Advanced Technology Group at Apple Computer and as SVP of R&D and CTO at Borland International; he held R&D leadership positions at Silicon Graphics, Sun Microsystems, and Tektronix.
 He was a founding partner at IdeaEdge Ventures, a San Diego-based venture development organization; and a founding board member of the Software Patent Institute, which advises the government on issues related to software patentability, and CSNET, which evolved into NSFNET and, ultimately, today's internet.